paul-caron/EpicCanvas/README.md

 ```
 As you can imagine, different shapes can be drawn using different shader programs.

+# Coordinates
+EpicCanvas has a coordinate system setup so that when you look in the negative Z direction, from a (0,0,0) position:
+* positive X is at the right of the screen
+* negative X is at the left of the screen
+* positive Y is at the top of the screen
+* negative Y is at the bottom of the screen

 # Dependencies
 The projection and modelView matrices are computed using gl-matrix.js.
 A similar script tag must be included: